Measuring the star formation rate with gravitational waves from binary black holes: Simulated signals

 \section{Simulated signals}

-To demonstrate how the cosmic BBH merger rate can be measured, we generate three months of synthetic BBH detections in each time-delay model with realistic redshift uncertainty (see below) \citep{Vitale3G}.
+To demonstrate how the cosmic BBH merger rate can be measured, we generate 30,000 synthetic BBH detections in each time-delay model with realistic redshift uncertainty (see below) \citep{Vitale3G}.
 We assume that the SFR is the Madau-Dickinson (MD) star-formation rate, which can be written: